DollyPy/DollyPy/README.md

 - 👋 Hi, I’m Daniel Dolapo
-- 👀 I’m interested in Web Development and Data science
+- 👀 I’m interested in full stack Web Development and Data Engineering and Data Science
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning,
-- 💞️ I’m looking to collaborate on python related project
+- 💞️ I’m looking to collaborate on python and Web development related project
 - 📫 How to reach me ddolapo1@gmail.com

 <!---